PPE Needed

 PPE Needed is a Dutch "grassroots" initiative to address the global shortage of Personal Protective Equipment (PPE) among frontline workers.
 The platform was founded by Dunya Ressang and brothers Omar Kbiri and Rachid Kbiri.
-It is a free-to-use global PPE initiative that, according to its website, seeks "to create an overview of the global PPE shortage during the COVID-19 Crisis and to locally enable matching of supply and shortages of PPE during this crisis".
+It is a free-to-use global PPE initiative that, according to its website, seeks "to create an overview of the global PPE shortage during the coronavirus (COVID-19) Crisis and to locally enable matching of supply and shortages of PPE during this crisis".

 It started as a Dutch platform with support from the Red Cross.
-More than 400,000 masks were delivered in a matter of weeks to those fighting the pandemic in the Netherlands,relieving the co-ordination efforts made on a national level.
-After Red Cross' initial support, the platform is now backed by Amazon to obtain a global overview of all equipment shortages during the coronavirus (COVID-19) pandemic.
+More than 400,000 masks were delivered in a matter of weeks to those fighting the pandemic in the Netherlands, relieving the co-ordination efforts made on a national level.
+After the Red Cross' initial support, the platform is now backed by Amazon to obtain a global overview of all equipment shortages during the COVID-19 pandemic.